 Black Canyon of the Gunnison is located across two unconnected parts of the park, the north and south rim.

-The south rim is where most people end up and likely the first stop even if you do both.
-Located along US-50, the park is easily accessed for many parts of Colorado.
+Most people end up on the south rim, and it is likely the first stop, even if you do both.
+Located along US-50, the park is easily accessed from many parts of Colorado.

 Distances to the South Rim: